janetjoywilson/janetjoywilson.github.io/_posts/2016-07-08-a-brand-new-day.md

 It's a brand new day for me to try something new and I hope you'll come along with me.

-My ambition is to share with you the books that have taken me on an emtoional journey or had me on the floor laughing!
+My ambition is to share with you the books that have taken me on an emotional journey or had me on the floor laughing!

 Interested?